adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <details>
   <summary> What am I uncommenting in <code>AppDelegate.swift</code>? </summary><p>

-Section 1: imports the EdgeBridge extension and other AEP extensions that enable its functionality and power other features.
+**Section 1**: imports the EdgeBridge extension and other AEP extensions that enable its functionality and power other features.
 This makes it available to use in the code below.

-Section 2: registers the extensions with Core (which contains all of the baseline capabilities required to run Adobe extensions), getting them ready to run in the app.
+**Section 2**: registers the extensions with Core (which contains all of the baseline capabilities required to run Adobe extensions), getting them ready to run in the app.

-Section 3: Enables deep linking to connect to Assurance (which we will cover in depth in a later section); this is for iOS versions 12 and below.
+**Section 3**: Enables deep linking to connect to Assurance (which we will cover in depth in a later section); this is for iOS versions 12 and below.

 </p></details>